8 Poetry Read Aloud Books for Upper Elementary National Poetry Month

 You Read to Me, I’ll Read to You written by Mary Ann Hoberman

 This is one of my favorite poetry books to use with students of all ages and reading levels.
 These poems are intentionally written for two people to read, as each poem has stanzas written in three different colors.
 One reader reads the purple stanzas, the other reader reads the pink stanzas and both readers choral read the blue stanzas.
 Talk about amazing fluency practice!
-It is the perfect book to pair up high and low readers, use in small intervention groups or one on one with struggling readers.
+It is the perfect book to pair up high and low readers and use in small intervention groups or one-on-one with struggling readers.
 These clever and funny poems will surely entertain your kids!
 This book is part of a series, so be sure to check out the Fairy Tales and Halloween versions, too!

 Shaking Things Up written by Susan Hood

 This picture book of biographical poems is about 14 young women who changed the world.
 Each poem is written by different poets and illustrated by different artists, making it a unique collection of poems that teach students such wonderful information while reading prose.
 Not only do I love that these poems are nonfiction in nature and truly teach students about biographies, but since each poem is written about each girl as a young child, students are naturally inspired!
 A great activity to do with this book would be to compare and contrast each poem’s structure, as well as, compare and contrast each young girl.
 Follow up by having your students write their own biography poems.
 You will find your students borrowing this book from your classroom library, again and again!
-Grab a free coordinating poetry activity to use with this book at the bottom of this post.

 All the Wild Wonders compiled by Wendy Cooling

 I love each of the poems in this book!
 The entire collection of poetry in this beautifully illustrated picture book is all focused around the beauty of our planet.
 What I especially love about this book is how perfectly it pairs together with Earth Day with National Poetry Month in the month of April.
 Why not hit two areas of learning with one book and one activity?
 "Leave the Whales Alone, Please" is my absolute favorite poem in this book!
 It is a plea to save the peaceful whales from becoming extinct.
 It pairs nicely with students writing their own poem about an endangered animal.
 Encourage students can do a little research about an endangered animal of their choice and then write their poems.
 I love that students are showing what they learned in the form of an informational poem as a companion activity with this book.
-Grab a free coordinating poetry activity to use with this book at the bottom of this post.

 When it comes to reading poetry aloud with your students, you can’t go wrong with any book you share-picture books with rhyming text, stories and novels written in poetic form, or classic poetry from different collections and anthologies.
 Once you start sharing poetry with your students you will be amazed by the increase in motivation and engagement.
 Welcome poetry into your classroom not just for National Poetry Month, but all year long, too!